 Financial Synergies offers multiple client portals for investment management and financial planning.

-Jeff and Susan next met with the Financial Synergies advisor team for a detailed fact-finding meeting.
+Jeff and Susan next met with the FSWA team for a detailed fact-finding meeting.
 The advisors explained how they like to do a “deep dive” into all aspects of their financial lives.
 While Financial Synergies will eventually manage a majority of their investment accounts, there are other important factors that need to be incorporated into the plan.
-During the conversation, the FSWA team learned the following regarding Jeff and Susan’s current financial situation:
+During the conversation, the FSWA team learned the following with regard to Jeff and Susan’s current financial situation:

 Jeff has an old 401k plan from his last job worth $600,000 (pre-tax).